Haitamelimami/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the last digit of a number function that prints the 9 times table, starting with 0 function that adds two integers and returns the result
+function that prints the last digit of a number function that prints the 9 times table, starting with 0 function that adds two integers and returns the result function that prints all natural numbers from n to 98